sierdzio/qtwebservice/doc/README.txt

   1.1.3 QWebService (formerly QWebServiceAbstract)
   In it's current shape, this is mostly a QWsdl wrapper class which hides the WSDL parsing machinery and exposes useful stuff only.

-  1.1.4 QWebServiceReader (formerly QWebServiceReaderAbstract) A derivative of QWebService, more focused on "reading" a web service (that is, sending messages and receiving replies).
+  1.1.4 QWebServiceReader (formerly QWebServiceReaderAbstract) (*)
+  A derivative of QWebService, more focused on "reading" a web service (that is, sending messages and receiving replies).
+Currently not very innovative, it does nothing more that QWebService.
+Possible updates in the future, bringing new functionality.

   1.1.5 QWebServiceMethod (formerly QWebServiceMethodAbstract) Unused class, will probably be deleted from this project.